What is the best way to surgically treat endometriosis?

 The term "minimally invasive surgery" is thrown around quite commonly in the field of reproductive surgery.
 As a patient, it is important to ensure that your surgeon is able to both come up with a form of treatment that is most effective for you, while also ensuring minimal invasion.

 We believe that robotic surgery is never the way to treat your endometriosis.
 Though it may be on the forefronts of minimally invasive technological development, we consider robotic surgery to be the "the most maximally invasive" form of minimally invasive surgery.
 This is because it typically requires more incision sites that are larger in diameter than in normal excision surgery.
 On top of this, there is a larger rate of robotic error than with humans.
 In fact, in an article from 2011's Journal for Healthcare Quality researchers from John Hopkins University found that promotional materials on robotic surgery listed on hospital websites generally overstated the benefits of robotic surgery, ignored the associated risks and may have been influenced by manufacturers.
-For these reasons, we strongly believe that handdone incisions and excision surgery is the proper way to ensure our patients the minimally invasive surgery that they deserve.
+For these reasons, we strongly believe that hand done incisions and excision surgery are the proper way to ensure our patients the minimally invasive surgery that they deserve.

 How do we make sure we excise all endometriosis lesions?